openhab/openhab-docs/_addons_bindings/zwave/doc/eco/tiltzwave25eco_0_0.md

 | ON | Alarm |

 ### Alarm (access)

+Indicates if the access control alarm is triggered

 The ```alarm_access``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.